AviatrixSystems/Docs/HowTos/PSIRT_Advisories.rst

 Please note the below Aviatrix Security recommendations and communication plans:

-- Aviatrix strongly recommend customers to stay on the latest release to resolve features and bug issues.
+- Aviatrix strongly recommends customers stay on the latest release to resolve features and bug issues.
 All fixes are in the new release; we do not patch older release versions.

 - Customers are strongly recommended to perform image migration 2x a year.
-The migration process provides the latest system level security patch
+The migration process provides the latest system-level security patch

 - All known software vulnerabilities are submitted to Mitre for CVE-ID references by Aviatrix Systems

-- Aviatrix publish Field Notices and send alerts to Controller Admin in the Controller console when security related issues are published
+- Aviatrix publishes Field Notices and sends alerts to the Controller Admin in the Controller console when security-related issues are published

 25. Aviatrix Egress FQDN Firewall Security Misconfiguration
 -------------------------------------------------------------